-Did you drift from your spouse and now find yourself in a relationship with someone who is not your spouse?
+Did you drift apart from your spouse and now find yourself in an affair?

 It happens as much to women as it does to men.

-But if you are really tired of living a double life and tired of feeling trapped in an affair, and yet don’t know what to do now, I am glad you’re here.
+If you’re really tired of living a double life and tired of feeling trapped in an affair, but don’t know what to do now, I am glad you’re here.

 There are steps that my husband and I took to get to a place of healing and eventually trust again.